Save on pet insurance for your pet

 Your cat fluffy has come home with ear mites, acquired from one of her feline friends.
 Is your dog in danger of contracting the pesky little critters?
-Are you?

 Can Dogs Get Ear Mites From Cats?